CASFRI/CASFRI/docs/specifications/README.md

 <a name=LAYER></a>
 ### LAYER (PK)

 Identifies the layer number of the LYR or NFL row within a particular polygon.
 A maximum of 9 layers can be identified.
-No two layers can have the same value within the same polygon.
+No two LYR or NFL layers can have the same value within the same polygon.

 LAYER is related to STAND_STRUCTURE and NUM_OF_LAYERS and is recorded for all LYR and NFL records.
 In stands with SINGLE_LAYERED, MULTI_LAYERED or COMPLEX structure, Layer 1 will always be the tallest (uppermost) LYR layer in the stand sequentially followed by Layer 2 and so on.
 All NFL layers are reported below the LYR layers, shrub layers are assumed to be above herb layers in cases where both are available.
 Any non-vegetated NFL layers are reported last (i.e. highest layer value).
 In stands with HORIZONTAL structure, the LAYER values represent the different horizontal sub-components of the polygon.
 The maximum number of layers recognized is nine.